July 02, 2021 9 min read

 Additionally, the Murph Workout can be used to build a great level of fitness.
 Even those not in the large circle of CrossFitters can give the challenge a try and will likely build some serious endurance along the way.

-Often considered a form of exercise, CrossFit is really more accurately described as a lifestyle that targets strength, endurance, athleticism, and overall health.
+CrossFit is described as a training style that targets strength, endurance, athleticism, and overall health.
 Additionally, CrossFit is characterized by an intense sense of community.

-CrossFit uses various high-intensity workouts paired with compound lifting for a total body enhancement.
-Most who try CrossFit are often immediately taken by this method of training and shortly become life-long members and participants in the sport.
+CrossFit uses various high-intensity workouts paired with compound lifting for a total body enhancement, and many who try CrossFit are often immediately taken by this method of training and shortly become life-long members and participants in the sport.

 The workout was published to the CrossFit website as a Hero WOD, or “Hero Workout of the Day”, giving remembrance to Michael Murphy.
 In 2015, the workout was also used in the 2015 CrossFit Games, a competition for top CrossFitters.

 Though simple in structure and formulation, a Murph Workout is no easy task.
-After completing a Murph Workout, you’ll be sweaty, tired, and maybe even sore for several days.
+After completing a Murph Workout, you’ll be sweaty, tired, and sore.
 But don’t let this deter you from completing the workout as it is a great honor to do so.

 The first part of the Murph challenge is a 1-mile run.

 This can be done on an outdoor track or on a treadmill.
-If you’d like to stay true to Murphy’s “Body Armor” style, do this mile wearing a weight vest.
-You can potentially wear a backpack with weights inside if you don’t have access to a vest.
-However, be sure the backpack provides high support to avoid back injuries.
+If you’d like to stay true to Murphy’s “Body Armor” style, do this while wearing a weighted vest.

 The second step in the Murph Workout is a daunting 100 pull-up challenge.